luxonis/luxonis-ml/README.md

 ## Luxonis Dataset Format

+**NOTICE:** This software is an early alpha version.
+The API is prone to significant changes.

 The Luxonis Dataset Format (LDF) is intended to standardize the way data is stored for ML training for OAK products.
 We can use LDF with the `luxonis_ml.ops` package.
 LDF should provide the foundation for tasks such as training, evaluation, querying, analytics, and visualization.

 The currently recommended way to use LDF is by adding, modifying, or removing data locally.
 Then, pushing this data to the cloud through LakeFS using the `LuxonisDatasetArtifact` versioning system.